 The Department of Veterans Affairs refunded $400 million dollars to vets due to mistaken home loan funding fees, the VA announced on Tuesday.

 The refunds were the result of a "multi-year internal review of millions of VA-backed home loans spanning almost two decades," the department said in a statement.

 Service members and vets can now download dozens of video games for free — and no, you don't need to reenlist to get them

 Love video games but hate paying for them?
 If you're a U.S. service member, a veteran, or a family member of one, then a new program has just the thing for you.

-Editor's Note: This article by Richard Sisk originally appeared on Military.com a leading source of news for the military and veteran community.
+Editor's note: This article by Jim Absher originally appeared on Military.com, a leading source of news for the military and veteran community.

 Prescription drug costs for Tricare users are set to rise Jan.
 1, some by as much as 42%.